pietervdvn/MapComplete/Docs/Layers/surveillance_camera.md

-  - *A public area is surveilled, such as a street, a bridge, a square, a park, a train station, a public corridor or tunnel, …*  corresponds with  `surveillance=public`
+  - *A public area is surveilled, such as a street, a bridge, a square, a park, a train station, a public corridor or tunnel, …*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:surveillance' target='_blank'>surveillance</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:surveillance%3Dpublic' target='_blank'>public</a>
-  - *An outdoor, yet private area is surveilled (e.g. a parking lot, a fuel station, courtyard, entrance, private driveway, …)*  corresponds with  `surveillance=outdoor`
+  - *An outdoor, yet private area is surveilled (e.g. a parking lot, a fuel station, courtyard, entrance, private driveway, …)*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:surveillance' target='_blank'>surveillance</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:surveillance%3Doutdoor' target='_blank'>outdoor</a>
-  - *A private indoor area is surveilled, e.g. a shop, a private underground parking, …*  corresponds with  `surveillance=indoor`
+  - *A private indoor area is surveilled, e.g. a shop, a private underground parking, …*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:surveillance' target='_blank'>surveillance</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:surveillance%3Dindoor' target='_blank'>indoor</a>